 I’m happy to say we ran the entire race and finished without dying.
 Since this race was sponsored by our fantastic local brewery, Dogfish Head, we all got free food and beer at the end.
 It was great.
 I was happily documenting the day and was looking forward to getting the film developed.

 Then, disaster struck as I attempted to rewind my film.
 It was really hard to do, I mean really hard.
 The film must’ve gotten damp from the weather and began sticking to itself because I ended up breaking the film rewind knob clean off the camera.
 I was distraught.
 I really loved this camera.
 I searched eBay for extra parts and got them but not before hitting pay dirt in my favorite local thrift shop.

-If you’re a fan of the LC-A, or the XA family of cameras you’ll love the XA4.
-You’ll want to marry it and have it’s babies.
+If you’re a fan of the LC-A, or the XA family of cameras you’ll love the XA-4.
+You’ll want to marry it and have its babies.
 So get to looking!
-Maybe you’ll score big like I did.
+Maybe you’ll score big as I did.
 Good luck!

 This article was written by Community member ipdegirl.